nightlxight/discord-bots/docs/errors.md

 * Not importing the config or env file correctly
 * Copying the client secret instead of the bot token (the token is alphanumerical and three parts delimited by a period while the client secret is significantly smaller and one part only)
-* Simply showing the token and copying that, instead of clicking regenerate and copying that.
+* Simply showing the token and copying that, instead of clicking regenerate and copying that

 ## Cannot send messages to this user.